zhegan27/TSBN_code_NIPS2015/README.md

 ## Getting started

-1. go to the folder ./supp to see the synthesized mocap motion and polyphonic music.

-2.  go to the folder ./src to check the matlab code.
 We create one folder for each dataset, and give the detailed implementation notes inside.

 ## License